bdpgmbv/Java-Interview-Questions/README.md

 6. How many types of memory areas are allocated by the JVM?
 * stack - method calls, local variables
-* heap - objects, arrays
+* heap - objects, arrays (shared across threads)
 * program counter register - current execution address
-* native method stack -
+* native method stack - Used for native method (written in C/C++)
-* Method area - class metadata, static variables
+* Method area - class metadata, static variables (shared across threads)

+7. What is JIT compiler?
+* JVM interprets bytecode line by line
+* JIT compiler identifies hotspots(frequently executed code)
+* Compiles these hotspot into optimized native machine code

+8. What is the platform?
+* Combination of software and hardware on which programs run

+9. What are the main differences between the Java platform and other platforms?
+* java is write once run anywhere
+* other programming languages may be need platform specific code/compilation

+10.